 Chapter 11 Bankruptcy: (business bankruptcy)

-If your business is on the urge of getting sued and pending multiple lawsuits, it may cost you more than your business is worth to defend it.
-Plus, your business’s assets are at serious risk at this poitn.
-Chapter 11 bankruptcy can save your business from going down the drain and losing everything that its worked so hard to build over the years.
+If your business is on the urge of getting sued and pending multiple lawsuits, it may cost you more than your business is worth defending.
+Plus, your business’s assets are at serious risk at this point.
+Chapter 11 bankruptcy can save your business from going down the drain and losing everything that it worked so hard to build over the years.
 Chapter 11 bankruptcy can also ensure your business stays separate from your personal credit and assets.
 You will be allowed to continue operating your business and the court will work out an affordable payment arrangement to help you pay back debt.

 - A business’s debts can be lowered and the repayment period extended.